kbseah/genome-bin-tools/README.md

 Read the [paper](http://journal.frontiersin.org/article/10.3389/fmicb.2015.01451/abstract) published in Frontiers in Microbiology

+## News

+ * You can now specify custom colors for taxonomic markers in plots with the `markCustomPalette=` parameter in the `plot` function (v.
+2.5.8)
+ * Bug in Fastg-fishing script caused by inconsistent SPAdes header names has been fixed (v.
+2.5.7)

 ## Quick start

 Here are the bare basics that you can do in `gbtools`, using the Olavius example data (look in the `example_data/Olavius_metagenome` folder in this package).

 The following commands are all in the R environment.